Skip to content

 Step 2: Waiting Period

 In the adverse action process, the employer has to allow the candidate a reasonable amount of time to review the documents they received as the candidate may wish to dispute the accuracy of various aspects of their background report.
-The candidate must be allowed to address any of the information they believe is inaccurate within the background check report.
+The candidate must be allowed to address any of the information they believe is inaccurate within the report.
+Please see here on how the candidate can dispute the findings.

 The employer also has to give the candidate in question a chance to provide clarifying information to either explain the findings within the report or potentially correct the record.
-While there is no specific waiting period defined under FCRA, historically courts have outlined 5-7 days to be the reasonable time period to dedicate to this process.
-Vetty's system will not allow the final adverse to be sent until 7 days have passed.
+While there is no specific waiting period defined under the Fair Credit Reporting Act, historically courts have outlined 5-7 days to be the reasonable time period to dedicate to this process.
+Vetty's system will not allow the final adverse to be sent until seven days have passed.

 Step 3: Review the Report Results Again

-After 7 days have passed, you will receive an alert notifying you that you can now send the final Adverse communication.
+After seven days, you will receive an alert notifying you that you can now send the final Adverse communication.
 Before doing this, however, you will want to consider the candidate’s response and corrections made to the record, if any.
 If, after a second review, the employer is still deciding against promoting or hiring the candidate due to the contents of the background check, the employer then must release a notice of adverse action to explain their decision.

 Step 4: Send the Final Adverse